5 Tips for Buying a Property

 Do your homework.

 Before making an offer, do some research to determine the state of the market at large.
 Is it more favorable for sellers or buyers?
 Next, look at sales trends of similar homes in the area or neighborhood.
 Your agent will get that for you.
 Look at prices for the last 6 – 8 months.
 Come up with an asking price that’s competitive, but also realistic.
 Otherwise, you may end up insulting the seller.
 Your Buyers’ Agent is a great help with all of this!

 Think long term.

 Buy with your future in mind.
-Are you looking for something to rent out until you move here?
-Vacation rent or long term rent?
+Are you looking for something to rent now and move into later?
+For Kauai, vacation rent or long term rent?
 That makes a difference on Kauai and can be a different kind of property.
 Buying to move right away?
 Buying as an investment?
 These are things to explore with your Buyers’ Agent.
 Kauai is unique so when you buy your Piece of Paradise, ensure that it is right for you.
+In Maryland, location and taxes may have an impact on your purchase.
 Your Agent is your Partner!